3 mins read

 Lunch in Muscat

 After a morning at the mosque and the Mutrah Souq, stop for lunch in the heart of Muscat where there is certainly no shortage of local cafes and restaurants.
 For lunch with an atmosphere, we love Mumtaz Mahal.
 Perched on the hillside overlooking Qurm Nature Reserve; it really is dining with a view.
-This local favourite serves North Indian cuisine and gets very busy on the weekend when diners line up to enjoy live sitar performances by candlelight.
+This local favorite serves North Indian cuisine and gets very busy on the weekend when diners line up to enjoy live sitar performances by candlelight.
 For an unforgettable lunch, we recommend ordering the snake coffee – prepare to be entertained.
 We won’t give it away, but it involves fire…

 Hit the beach